 Things to safely introduce to your puppy or new dog

-People wearing backpacks, different types of hats, big coats, big sunglasses, uniforms, suits, boots, helmets, burkas, face masks, etc.
+So try to introduce your puppy to people wearing backpacks, different types of hats, big coats, big sunglasses, uniforms, suits, boots, helmets, face masks, etc.

 People in wheelchairs, people using crutches or walking with a cane, people pushing strollers, people on bikes or roller blades.

 People walking at different speeds – runners, seniors moving stiffly and slowly, kids running and squealing, people running or biking with dogs, etc.

 4. Get your puppy used to seeing people holding tools

 Shovels, rakes, weed-whackers, skis, oars, hiking poles, etc.